 Here are some helpful hints to consider to increase the overall performance and lifespan of your car, or SLI (starting, lighting, ignition), battery:

 - Keep the connecting points and terminals clean – Corrosion, grease and dirt can impede the flow of energy, affecting the charge used to start your vehicle, as well as the return charge placed back into the battery.
-Use a wire brush to clear these areas on the battery, but be sure to wear the proper eye and hand protection.
+Use an anti-corrosion cleaner and wire brush to clear these areas on the battery, but be sure to wear the proper eye and hand protection.

 - Avoid extreme vibration – Constant jiggling and jostling of a loose battery increases the risk of damage to the battery plates and the potential for acid to spill in the engine compartment.
 Be sure the battery is secured using proper hold-downs.

-- Have your battery tested – If your battery is getting close to the 5-year mark, or you think it's not holding its charge the way it should be, stop in at any of our over 600 locations to get its levels tested for free.
+- Have your battery tested – If your battery is getting close to the 5-year mark, or you think it's not holding its charge the way it should be, stop in at any of our over 700 Batteries Plus Bulbs locations to get its levels tested for free.